 We will bear the expense of printing and mailing proxy materials.
 In addition to the solicitation of proxies by mail, solicitation may be made by certain of our directors, officers and other employees by personal interview, telephone or facsimile.
 No additional compensation will be paid to such persons for such solicitation.
 We will reimburse brokerage firms and others for their reasonable expenses in forwarding solicitation materials to beneficial owners of our Common Stock.
-We have retained InvestorCom, Inc. to assist in the solicitation of proxies at a cost of approximately \$2,500, plus reimbursement of expenses.
+We have retained InvestorCom, Inc. to assist in the solicitation of proxies at a cost of approximately \$3,000, plus reimbursement of expenses.

-Any stockholder's representative who, because of a disability, may need special assistance or accommodation to allow him or her to participate at the Annual Meeting may request reasonable assistance or accommodation from us by contacting Vical Incorporated, Investor Relations, 9373 Towne Centre Drive, Suite 100, San Diego, California, 92121-3088; (858) 646-1127.
-To provide us sufficient time to arrange for reasonable assistance or accommodation, please submit all requests by April 30, 2001.
+Any stockholder or stockholder's representative who, because of a disability, may need special assistance or accommodation to allow him or her to participate at the Annual Meeting may request reasonable assistance or accommodation from us by contacting Vical Incorporated, Investor Relations, 9373 Towne Centre Drive, Suite 100, San Diego,

-This Proxy Statement and the accompanying form of proxy are being mailed on or about April 16, 2001, to all stockholders entitled to vote at the meeting.
+This Proxy Statement and the accompanying form of proxy are being mailed on or about May 3, 2002, to all stockholders entitled to vote at the meeting.